Last updated on October 30, 2022

-The Deluxe Backgammon team took a high-level view of Probability in one of our earlier posts.
+The Deluxe Backgammon team took a high-level view of probability in one of our earlier posts.
 We presented a table that gave the preferred opening moves and the basic probability of rolling specific numbers or combinations.
 In this article, we will take a closer look at the theory behind those numbers.
-The understanding of probability will give you the knowledge to make calculated risks during play and ultimately improve your enjoyment of the game.
+The understanding of probability will give you the knowledge to make calculated risks during play and ultimately improve your standard of play.
 If you are a novice and are ready to take your enjoyment of your luxury backgammon set even further, please read on.

 Backgammon is a game of strategy and luck that is played with two standard six-sided dice.
 Each side of the dice has a number from 1 to 6.
 Opposing sides of the dice will always add up to a total of seven.
 During a turn in backgammon, it is the values rolled on the two dice that determine how a player can move their checkers around the board.

 The numbers rolled can be split between two checkers or they can be totalled and used to move a single checker.
 F\or example, if a 3 and a 4 are rolled, the player has two options.
-They can move one checker three spaces and another one four spaces, or one checker can be moved a total of seven spaces.
-There are also movement restrictions based on whether or not points are unoccupied.
+They can move one checker three spaces and another checker four spaces, or one checker can be moved a total of seven spaces, assuming no points are blocked.
+There are movement restrictions based on whether or not points are unoccupied.
 (You can land on any point as long as it is not occupied by two or more of your opponent’s checkers).

 A roll of a double (for instance, two 4’s) needs to be considered separately because a double confers a bonus of two extra moves.
 A roll of two 4’s means that the player has four 4’s to use and may move any combination of checkers to achieve this requirement.
 Doubles also add to the mean roll of the two dice.
 Excluding the backgammon doubling effect, the average roll of two six-sided dice will always total 7.
 This would mean each turn would typically involve advancing a checker or checkers an average of 7 pips.
-Because of the additional rolls accorded to a double, the actual mean roll of two dice in backgammon is raised to a total of 8.1667.
+However, because of the additional rolls awarded to a double, the actual mean roll of two dice in backgammon is raised to a total of 8.1667.
+This is where the backgammon rule of 8 comes into play.

 For a single die that has not been tampered with, each side has an equal chance of landing face up.
 There is a total of six possible outcomes, corresponding to each of the numbers from 1 to 6 on the die.
 Therefore, each number has a 1 in 6 probability of occurring on any particular roll.
 When rolling two dice we need to consider each die separately.